ManasaAligala/-Chocolate-Cake-Recipe-Card/README.md

 │── script.js
 │── cake.png

-🚀 How to Run
+🚀 How to Run:
 Clone or download this repository.
 Open Dish.html in any modern browser.
 Click Show Ingredients / Show Steps to interact.
 Use Start Cooking + Next Step to follow the recipe.

-🛠️ Tech Stack
+🛠️ Tech Stack:
 HTML5 – Structure
 CSS3 – Styling, animation, responsiveness
 JavaScript (ES6) – Interactivity & DOM manipulation

-📌 Internship Note
+📌 Internship Note:
 ✅This project was completed as part of my internship at Vaults of Codes.